IT & TECH

 Money Still Matters — But Compensation Types That Improve Life Quality Is Getting Stronger

-Out of all the different forms of compensation one can get, salary increase is still the largest preference among IT professionals.
-But it fell from 35.5% to 27.9%, a shift of -7.6 percentage points.
+Out of all the different forms of compensation one can get, salary increase is still one of the strongest preferences among IT professionals.
+But in both Sweden and Norway, its dominance is weakening.

 IT Candidates Are Asking More Future-Oriented Questions